-It all started with a woman cook nicknamed ‘La Vieille’ though she was only 25.
-Adrienne was exactly like her cuisine: french and authentic, a real strong temperament.
-She created and made the success of this place for more than 30 years.
-And all the Halles’spirit remains in its walls, all its taste in the recipes.
+It all started with a chef whose nickname was ‘La Vieille’ – ‘the Old Woman’ – though she was only 25.
+Adrienne was exactly like her cuisine: French and authentic, a real strong temperament.
+She made a success of Chez La Vieille for more than 30 years.
+All the spirit of Les Halles remains in the walls of Chez la Vieille and in its recipes.

-Daniel Rose fell in love with Chez La Vieille since the very first time he ate there, in 2009.
+Daniel Rose fell in love with Chez La Vieille the first time he ate there in 2009.

-Today thanks to him, Chez La Vieille reopens more joyful and ‘canaille’ than ever.
+Today thanks to him, Chez La Vieille has reopened more joyful and ‘canaille’ than ever.

-From noon to midnight, you can stand, you can seat, you can share it all….
+You can stand, you can sit, you can share it all….

-Come and seat at the zinc, The Old Lady will take good care of you!
+Come and sit at the zinc bar, La Vieille will take good care of you!

 À la Carte

-Should you have any dietary restrictions or preferences, do not hesitate to let us know in advance, our cooks will be happy to accommodate.
+If you have any dietary restrictions, please let us know in advance!
+Our cooks will be happy to accommodate you.

 1 rue Bailleul, 75001 Paris, France